 Answer: We continue to follow FHM recommendations.
 However, face masks are made available during certain labs and other practical-based course components.

 Answer: If you require testing for covid-19, then you need to contact healthcare services.
 You can find information for your region on 1177.se.

 Answer: If you have symptoms of covid-19, you can make an appointment for testing.

 If you need to pay for the test, save the receipt and follow the instructions about insurance.
 If you think that you are sick and that this will affect your studies, contact the programme or course coordinator.

 Answer: According to the Communicable Diseases Act, a person who has communicable disease (coronavirus) must do what is required to protect others from infection (the so called duty to protect).
 You need to follow your healthcare provider's instructions and recommendations to this end.
 This for example entails informing the people you have been in contact with that you are infected.

-Answer: Dalarna University complies with the recommendations of the Swedish Ministry for Foreign Affairs regarding travel abroad and has decided that no work-related trips are permitted to countries that the Ministry of Foreign Affairs has advised not to travel to.
+Answer: Dalarna University complies with the recommendations of the Swedish Ministry for Foreign Affairs regarding travel abroad.

 - Changes to the advice against non-essential travel to a number of countries in Europe